LGN520/farreach-public/docs/netreach-v4.md

 				+ NOTE: provide point-in-time consistency yet degrade throughput -> the degradation time should be limited compared with snapshot period!
 		* Receive SNAPSHOT_SERVERSIDE from switchos, and notify servers for in-memory snapshot
 		* Wait for SNAPSHOT_SERVERSIDE_ACK from servers, and send it to switchos
-		* TODO: Receive per-switch snapshot, and send key-value records from controller.snapshotclient.consnapshotclients[serveridx] to servers[serveridx].consnapshotserver
+		* Receive per-switch snapshot (as final ACK of SNAPSHOT_START) -> send key-value records from controller.snapshotclient.consnapshotclient to server.consnapshotserver
-			- TODOTODO: We can use multiple threads in controller if necessary
-			- TODOTODO: Or we can reduce server.evictservers/consnapshotservers to a single thread if necessary
-		* TODO: Wait for ACKs from switchos, and sleep until next snapshot period
+		* Sleep until next snapshot period
 - Switch OS
 	+ Cache population/eviction
 		* IMPORTANT: Workflow